 Assign participants in groups or teams and see how the responses from each group differs, or which team has the most accurate answers!

 To use segmentation, make sure that your presentation meets the following conditions:

 There are at least two Multiple Choice questions

 Only allow the audience to vote on one option for those questions

 To pre-set segmentation when you edit your questions, check "Extras" for your Multiple Choice question.
 Under 'Choose segmentation', you can pick which question you wish to conduct the segmentation.

 Choose segmentation in the Presentation View

-To segment the votes live in the Presentation View, open the presentation view menu (the cog wheel icon in the lower-left corner), choose Segmentation, and choose which question you want as the basis for the segmentation.
+To segment the votes live in the Presentation View, open the presentation menu (by hovering over the bottom left of the screen), then choose "Show Segmentation" in the left-side toolbar, and choose which question you want as the basis for the segmentation.

-In the example below, you can see which is the participants’ favorite season, segmented according to whether they have used Mentimeter before or not.
+In the example below, you can see which animal participants prefer, segmented according to which department they work for in the company: